 Veterans deserve every chance to earn a good living doing work that they genuinely enjoy.
-If you're a veteran and you want to find a fulfilling new career, you should know that a lot of companies hire veterans to perform HVAC installation, repairs and maintenance.
-As you probably already know, HVAC stands for heating, ventilation and air conditioning.
+If you're a veteran and you want to find a fulfilling new career, you should know that a lot of companies are hiring veterans to perform HVAC installation, repairs, and maintenance.
+As you probably already know, HVAC stands for heating, ventilation, and air conditioning.

-If you think that you have the right skill set for this type of work (and it's pretty easy to get training in this niche if you do have some compatible skills and abilities), you may want to consider HVAC as a career pathway.
+If you think that you have the right skill set for this type of work (and it's pretty easy to get training in this niche if you do have some compatible skills and abilities), you may want to consider jobs for veterans in HVAC as a career pathway.

 It's a very good idea to train for a career in an industry that is growing (i.e. adding jobs).
 Some industries are losing jobs.
 So, first and foremost, choosing HVAC as a post-military career pathway means opening yourself up to lots of HVAC employment opportunities down the line.

 Projections indicate that industry revenue for HVAC will go up by about 3.6 percent over the upcoming five years.
 It should total 72.6 billion dollars by the end of 2018!

 If you want a career that you can enjoy for a lifetime, this may be the one.